danielgribel/hg-means/README.md

 `[nb_clusters]`: The list with number of clusters.
 You can pass multiple values, separated by a single space.

 `w`: A flag for saving the results in a file.
 Use 'w' if you wish to active this feature, or leave it blank.
-Important: the output file is saved in your current directory, within the folder `hgm_out`.
+Important: the output files are saved in your current directory, within the folder `hgm_out`.

 ### Python
 <!-- Firstly, you should have Cython installed.
 To install Cython, please refer to the official installation page: